magento/devdocs/guides/v2.0/cloud/live/stage-prod-migrate.md

 *	[Deploy code and migrate static files](#cloud-live-migrate-static)
 *	[Migrate the database](#cloud-live-migrate-db)

 If you encounter errors or need to make changes, complete those updates on your local.
-Push the code changes to the Integration environment.
+Push the code changes to the Development (Integration) environment.
 Deploy the updated `master` branch again.
 See instructions in the [previous step]({{ page.baseurl }}cloud/live/stage-prod-migrate.html).

 ## Deploy code and migrate static files {#cloud-live-migrate-static}
 You will migrate {% glossarytooltip 363662cb-73f1-4347-a15e-2d2adabeb0c2 %}static files{% endglossarytooltip %} from your `pub/media` directory to Staging or Production.